enthought/traits/docs/source/tutorials/traits_ui_scientific_app.rst

 The GUI of this application is separated in two (and thus created by a sub-class of SplitApplicationWindow).

-On the left a plotting area, made of an MPL figure, and its editor, displays the images acquired by the camera.
+On the left a plotting area, made of an MPL figure and its editor, displays the images acquired by the camera.

 On the right a panel hosts the TraitsUI representation of a ControlPanel object.
-This object is mainly a container for our other objects, but it also has an Button for starting or stopping the acquisition, and a string (represented by a textbox) to display informations on the acquisition process.
+This object is mainly a container for our other objects, but it also has an Button for starting or stopping the acquisition, and a string (represented by a textbox) to display information on the acquisition process.
 The view attribute is tweaked to produce a pleasant and usable dialog.
-Tabs are used as it help the display to be light and clear.
+Tabs are used to help the display to be light and clear.

     .. code-block:: python